pingcap/blog/2016-11-09-Deep-Dive-into-TiKV.md

 ---
-date: 2016-11-09T00:00:00Z
-excerpt: This document introduces how TiKV works as a Key-Value database.
 title: A Deep Dive into TiKV
+date: 2016-11-09
+summary: This document introduces how TiKV works as a Key-Value database.
+tags: TiKV
 ---

 <span id="top"><span>